LibrariesHacked/librarieshacked.github.io/_posts/2023-10-03-green-libraries-week.md

 There seem to be woolly claims about the current sustainability of libraries.
 To the point where libraries are considered to be carbon negative: reducing carbon emissions by simply existing.
 The theory is that for each book produced there is a carbon footprint.
 And if that book is loaned many times to many people, that's a saving from each person buying the book individually.

 Simple?
-Well, no. Library usage is different to buying a book.
+Well, no. Borrowing a library book is different to buying a book.
 People who buy a book often need to have their own copy, the library is not a replacement for that.
 If people only intend to read a book and then not touch it again, they may buy it, but will often pass it on anyway, in ways that are more efficient than a library.

 Library usage is often a different motivation, people get books out of the library that they want to read but not buy.
 Or know that they need to read once in a short period of time, such as for a book group or education.
 This is primarily additional reading (and a good thing!) but in effect is always additional carbon emissions rather than a saving.